magicrc/ctf-writeups/HTB/Machines/Cicada/Cicada.md

 [*] Closed 1 connections
 ```

-We see that as `guest` have RO access to `HR` share.
+We can see that as `guest` we have RO access to `HR` share.
 Further enumeration of this share show that it holds `Notice from HR.txt` file which contains default password for company newjoiners.
 ```
 smbclient -U guest% \\\\$TARGET_IP\\HR -c 'get "Notice from HR.txt"' &&\
 grep 'Your default password is:' Notice\ from\ HR.txt